6 Ways to Help Someone Who Doesn’t Believe They Have Dementia

 Or, offer a compromise with a positive incentive, like “Let’s clean the house together so we’ll be done twice as fast and have plenty of time to watch your favorite show.”

 For example, say “It’s time for both of us to take our medicine.
 We both need these to keep ourselves in tip-top health.”
 (If you don’t need any medications at that time, you could “take” mini M&Ms, tiny breath mints, or something else that appears to be a pill, but is harmless.
-Keep them in a pill bottle to make them look more real.)
+Please keep them in a pill bottle to make them look more real.)

 6. Learn more about dementia and dementia care techniques